Jonathan Eybeschutz

-Jonathan Eybeschutz or Eybeshitz (יהונתן אייבשיץ; 1690–1764) was a Talmudist, halakhist, and kabbalist holding positions first as Dayan of Prague and later as rabbi of the "Three Communities": Altona, Hamburg, and Wandsbek.
+Jonathan Eybeschutz (Note: Eybeschutz's first name is alternatively cited as "Yonatan", and his last name is alternatively cited as "Eybeschütz", "Eibeschütz", "Eibenschütz" and "Eybenschütz".) (יהונתן אייבשיץ; c.
+1690 – 18 September 1764) was a Rabbi, Talmudist, halakhist, and kabbalist, known for his conflict with Jacob Emden in the Emden–Eybeschutz Controversy.
+Eybeschutz served as the Dayan of Prague, and later as the Rabbi of the "Three Communities" of Altona, Hamburg, and Wandsbek.

-He is well known for his conflict with Jacob Emden in the Emden–Eybeschutz Controversy.

 Biography

+Eybeschutz was born around 1690 in Kraków (Note: Also cited as Pińczów.), Polish–Lithuanian Commonwealth (present-day Poland) to Rabbi Nosson Nota.
+Around 1700, Eybeschutz moved to Eibenschütz, Margraviate of Moravia (present-day Ivančice, Czech Republic) where his father had been appointed Rabbi.

-Eybeschutz's father Nosson Nota was the rabbi in Ivančice (Eibenschütz, Yiddish Eybeshits) in Habsburg Moravia.
-Born in Kraków, Eybeschutz was a illui (Talmudic prodigy child); on his father's death, he studied in the yeshiva of Meir Eisenstadt in Prossnitz (now Prostějov), and then later in Holleschau (now Holešov in the Zlín Region).
+Eybeschutz was a illui (Talmudic prodigy child); on his father's death, he studied in the yeshiva of Meir Eisenstadt in Prossnitz (now Prostějov), and then later in Holleschau (now Holešov in the Zlín Region).
 He also lived in Vienna for a short time.
 He married Elkele Spira, daughter of Isaac Spira-Fraenkel, and they lived in Hamburg for two years with Mordecai ha-Kohen, Elkele's maternal grandfather.

 At eighteen, Eybeschutz was appointed rabbi of Bolesławiec, where he stayed for three years.
 Afterward, he settled in Prague in 1711 and became rosh yeshiva and a famous preacher.
 The people of Prague held Eybeschutz in high esteem, and he was considered second only to Chief Rabbi David Oppenheim.

 In Prague, Eybeschutz received permission to print the Talmud, but with the omission of all passages contradicting the principles of Christianity, in consultation with Chief Rabbi David Oppenheim.
 Legends and rumors seeking to discredit the event said that he did this without the consultation of the Prague rabbis, and they revoked the printing license.

 In 1724, in Prague, he was suspected of being a Sabbatean.
 Despite denouncing the Sabbatean movement on Yom Kippur, the accusations continued.
 Therefore, in 1736, Eybeschutz was only appointed dayan of Prague and not chief rabbi.
 He became rabbi of Metz in 1741 and, in 1750, was elected rabbi of the "Three Communities:" Altona, Hamburg, and Wandsbek.